Former Wells Fargo Brokers Charles Frieda and Charles Lynch Energy Sector Losses

 It is alleged that Frieda and Lynch recommended oil-and-gas exploration companies, including Magnum Hunter Resources and Halcon Resources Corp.
 Magnum Hunter Resources was delisted from the New York Stock Exchange in November 2015 after falling to 15 cents after a high of $9 two years earlier, and it later declared bankruptcy in December 2015.
 Halcon Resources Corp. dropped to 98 centers in April 2016 after a high of $35 in June 2014.

-Mr. Frieda was terminated by Wells Fargo this past August.
-Mr. Lynch was terminated in April 2016.
+Frieda was terminated by Wells Fargo this past August.
+Lynch was terminated in April 2016.
 Neither is currently employed in the securities business.

 Frieda was registered with Wells Fargo Clearing Services, LLC in Irvine, California from October 2012 until September 2017.
-Frieda has been the subject of 60 customer complaints between 2012 and 2018, one of which was withdrawn, according to his CRD report.
-Fifty-one of the customer complaints have been settled, most having to do with unsuitable and over-concentrated investments in the high risk energy sector, with settlements including $850,000, $750,000, $575,000 and down to $11,000.
+Frieda has been the subject of 59 customer complaints between 2012 and 2018, one of which was withdrawn, according to his CRD report.
+Fifty-eight of the customer complaints have been settled, most having to do with unsuitable and over-concentrated investments in the high risk energy sector, with settlements including $850,000, $750,000, and $575,000.
 Some recent complaints include:

 July 2018.
 “Client alleged his financial advisor recommended energy investments not in line with his investment goals and risk tolerance.
 (4/24/2014-4/30/2016).”
 The customer sought $283,363.60 in damages and the case was settled for $153,000.